andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 ![Heatmap of boardgame player requirements for player max less than 24](images/players_heatmap.png "Distribution of player number requirements for games with max players ≤ 24")

 ### Playtime
-Board games have value for minimum playtime, playtime, and maximum playtime, but the maximum playtime column is actually redundant with the playtime column.
+Board games have values for minimum playtime, playtime, and maximum playtime, but the maximum playtime column is actually a duplicate of the playtime column.

 Below is a heatmap showing the number of games in various minimum and maximum playtime bins.
-Games with 0 for both minimum and maximum playtimes are using 0 as as a missing value placeholder.
+Games with 0 for both minimum and maximum playtimes are using 0 as a missing value placeholder.
-The biggest bin is for games with a 30 minute value for both maximum and minimum playtime.
+The most populated bin is for games with a 30 minute value for both maximum and minimum playtime.

 ![Heatmap of boardgame play times](images/playtime_heatmap.png "Distribution of minimum and maximum playtimes.")